Trunk Bay, St. John, U.S Virgin Islands

 This black sand beach is often considered one of the most dramatic, beautiful, and romantic beach in Puerto Rico.
 Playa Negra is proving that you don’t have to fly all the way to Hawaii to experience the coveted black sand.
 Not only will you see black sand but traces of it are let to intertwine with the deep golden sand being kissed by the water.

 This beach is definitely the most popular beach on the small island of Culebra.
 Considered the second most beautiful beach in the world by the Discovery Channel, Flamenco Beach features iconic white sand and crystal clear water.
 The snorkeling here is world class and with campgrounds on site, this can definitely be a budget destination.

 This treasured, white sand hot spot is loved for its natural beauty and rugged terrain.
 The reef here is colorful and perfect for snorkeling and seaside hikes.
 At this beach, you will also find picnic tables and delicious BBQ pits.
 This is a great spot for the entire family to enjoy.

 Hapuna Beach, Big Island of Hawaii

-Hapuna Beach is a crescent shaped half-mile beach that is in one of Hawaii’s most visited parks.
-The water here is calm and perfect for swimming and snorkeling durning low tide.
+Hapuna Beach is a crescent-shaped half-mile beach that is in one of Hawaii’s most visited parks.
+The water here is calm and perfect for swimming and snorkeling during low tide.
 But be cautious as dangerous rip currents and pounding shore breaks occur during periods of high surf.

 Magens Bay Beach, St Thomas, U.S Virgin Islands